jouniverse/google-solar-api-m/README.md

 # PV PRO

 **PV PRO** is a MATLAB app for exploring the _Google Maps Solar API_.
 It can be used to design rooftop PV systems and analyze their performance.
 It can access the Google Maps Solar API to get solar data for a given location.
 Google Maps API key is required to use the app.
+Remember to enable the Solar API in the Google Maps API console.

 ## Google Maps Solar API